Ottawa County, Michigan

-Ottawa County MI flowers: annuals and herbaceous perennials about 4 years ago
+Ottawa County MI flowers: annuals and herbaceous perennials over 4 years ago

 We have arborvitae hedges in our backyard for privacy.
 They are a cedar variety and stand over 10' tall.
 We have very sandy soil here in Holland, MI, and we also live in a heavily wooded neighborhood, but still have ample sun that shines on the cedars.
 Since we moved here 5 years ago, we have never cleaned the accumulation of tree leaves from the base of the cedars (mainly oak and beech tree leaves).
 We have trimmed the hedges just once.
 They appear healthy, but may be thinning a little bit.
 Questions: #1 should we clear out the leaves, or leave them as is? #2 should we fertilize the bases if we clean out the leaves? #3 they appear to be spreading out from their bases (due to what seems to be an improper cutting before we moved in).
 Should we use ties to the base stems to get them to grow more upright and for their future growth and health?
 Any help and suggestions would be appreciated.